bitnami/containers/bitnami/node-exporter/README.md

 $ docker run --name node-exporter-node1 --network node-exporter-network bitnami/node-exporter:latest
 ```

-### Step 3: Run another containers
+### Step 3: Run another container

-We can launch another containers using the same flag (`--network NETWORK`) in the `docker run` command.
-If you also set a name to your container, you will be able to use it as hostname in your network.
+We can launch another container using the same flag (`--network NETWORK`) in the `docker run` command.
+If you also set a name for your container, you will be able to use it as a hostname in your network.

 # Configuration

 There is varying support for collectors on each operating system.

-Collectors are enabled by providing a --collector.<name> flag.
-Collectors that are enabled by default can be disabled by providing a --no-collector.<name> flag.
+Collectors are enabled by providing a `--collector.<name>` flag.
+Collectors that are enabled by default can be disabled by providing a `--no-collector.<name>` flag.
 [Further information](https://prometheus.io/docs/introduction/overview/)

 # Logging